Ledgero/Spatial-SSRL_test/README.md

 ## ⭐️ Quick Start
 <!--To directly experience <strong>Spatial-SSRL-7B</strong>, you can try it out on huggingface (link)! -->
-Here we provide a code snippet for you to start a simple trial of <strong>Spatial-SSRL-7B</strong> on your own machine.
+Here we provide a code snippet for you to start a simple trial of <strong>Spatial-SSRL-7B</strong> on your own device.
 You can download the model from 🤗<a href="https://huggingface.co/internlm/Spatial-SSRL-7B">Spatial-SSRL-7B Model</a > before your trial!
 </p>

 ```python